KT053374/docs/app/(docs)/dcs/api/s3/object-lock/page.md

 * Gets the object lock configuration for a bucket.
 * Will return the ObjectLockConfiguration with `ObjectLockEnabled` either as `Enabled` or empty.

-  `Rule` will not be included as a response element as specifying a bucket-level object Lock rule is initially out of scope.
+  `Rule` will not be included as a response element as specifying a bucket-level object Lock rule (via `PutObjectLockConfiguration`) is currently in developement.
 ---
 * PutObjectRetention
 * Places an object retention configuration on an object.
-* The only value supported for `Mode` is `COMPLIANCE` as Governance Mode is initially out of scope.
+*
 ---
 * GetObjectRetention
 * Retrieves an object's retention settings.
+*
+---
+* GetObjectLegalHold
+* Retrieves the Legal Hold status of an object.
+*
+---
+* PutObjectLegalHold
+* Applies a Legal Hold to the specified object.
 *
 {% /table %}